Raleigh police determine no shots were fired at Crabtree Valley Mall after brief investigation

 The shooting happened sometime around 4:40 p.m. near the H&M entrance.

+Police said juveniles fleeing the scene from a string of pre-arranged fights is what led witnesses to report the shooting.

-Police said there were no injuries and no charges at this time.
+Officials said there were no injuries and or charges at this time.

 At approximately 4:40 p.m. today, Raleigh Police officers responded to a report of shots fired/active shooter at Crabtree Valley mall.
 Follow-up investigation has determined that there was no active shooter/no shots fired.
 There are no injuries and no charges at this time.— Raleigh Police (@raleighpolice) July 18, 2020